hotosm/datm-research/push_notifications/README.md

 # Push Notifications

-iOS now also supports the Push API for web, so push notifications from a PWA is now possible.
+As of Q2 2023, iOS now also supports the Push API for web, so push notifications from a PWA are now possible (in Chrome, Safari, Firefox).

 For a basic demo of what push notifications look like, see [here](https://whatpwacando.today/notifications)